The Fourth Operation

 As before we regard this as a formal series that is not necessarily summable, in effect just a sequence of coefficients.
 For a finite number of terms we can compute the partial sumSn(x) = F(x0) + F’(x0) (x – x0) + 1/2 F’’(x0) (x – x0)2 + ...
 1 / i !
 F(n)(x0)(x – x0)n

 The sequence might diverge, that is, if we fix x ≠ x0 and let n → ∞ the limit of Sn(x) might not exist.
 But even so the series tells something about F near x0.
-Instead of fixing x and letting n get arbitrarily large, if we fix n and let x get arbitrarily close to x0, then by definition of the derivative Sn(x) will approximate F(x).
+Instead of fixing x and letting n grow large, if we fix n and let x get close to x0, then Sn(x) will approximate F(x).
+As x approaches x0, not only will their difference approach zero, what is stronger their ratio will approach one.Footnote

 But what good is that?
 We already know the series gives the correct value when x = x0, what use is an approximation of F(x) for x near x0 if what we want to know is F(x) for x well away from x0?
-No use at all, unless – and this is the point – the function possesses a property that allows us to put its value at any x in terms of its value at points near x0.
+Perhaps no use at all, unless – and this is the point – the function possesses a property that allows us to express its value at any x in terms of its value at points near x0.

 If the property allows the latter to approach x0 arbitrarily closely then the asymptotic series, despite the fact that it doesn’t converge, can be used to compute F(x) for any x to any desired accuracy.
 We will see an example of this in the next section.